norbajunior/slugy/README.md

 ### Usage

-The `slugify/2` expects a changeset as a first parameter and an atom on the second one.
-The function will check if there is a change on the `title` field and if affirmative generates the slug and assigns to the `slug` field, otherwise do nothing and just returns the changeset.
+The `slugify/2` expects a changeset as a first parameter and an atom key on the second one.
+The function will check if there is a change on the "key" field and if affirmative generates the slug and assigns to the `slug` field, otherwise do nothing and just returns the changeset.

 ```
 iex> Slugy.slugify(changeset, :title)